BrainStormYourWayIn/sierra/README.md

 **To download the zip file:** click on the `download` button and then click on the `Download ZIP` button.
 The zip file will get downloaded in the downloads folder.

 **To unzip the zip file:** open the zipped folder, then drag the file or folder from the zipped folder to a new location.
 To unzip all the contents of the zipped folder, press and hold (or right-click) the folder, select `Extract All`.
+Development can be done in `sierra-main/sierra` and not in `sierra-main/``src/sierra`
+Check out [doc.py](https://github.com/BrainStormYourWayIn/sierra_doc/blob/main/doc.py) for a better view on how to start off

 ### Method 3: Clone repository